myConsciousness/atproto.dart/packages/bluesky_post/README.md

 Configure your workflow to use `myConsciousness/bluesky-post@v2`, and provide the post you want to send as the `text` input.

-Provide Bluesky's PDS server with `handle` and `password` to create a session.
+Provide Bluesky's ATP server with `handle` and `password` to create a session.

 For example: